GRA 6665 Environment and Sustainable Development

 - The local economy effects of local environmental protection policies;

-- Which environmental and development policies work and which do not;
+- Which environmental policies work and which do not;

-- How to evaluate the effect of environmental and development policies.
+- How to evaluate the effect of environmental policies.

-The overall goal is that students should be able to facilitate firms and policy makers in making better choices and improve firm value and consumer welfare.
+The overall goal is that students should be able to facilitate firms and policy makers in making better choices.

 Students should be able to: